Peals

 We welcome applications from teams of ringers who want to ring peals or quarter peals at St Mary's.
 Please contact us by e-mail at: ecclesfieldtower@hotmail.co.uk to make a booking.

 A peal is a change ringing method rung to 5000 or more changes.
-At Ecclesfield the average time it takes to ring 5000 changes on all 8 bells is about 3 hours.
-It is possible to ring a Peal on 6 instead of 8 bells and this has taken place sometimes.
-On 6 bells the maximum number of changes possible is 720 so the extent of 720 must be rung 7 times to give 5040 changes.
-On 7 bells the maximum number of changes possible is 5040, on 8 bells the maximum number of changes possible is 40,320
+At Ecclesfield the average time it takes to ring 5000 changes on all 10 bells is about 3 hours 5 minutes.
+It is possible to ring a Peal on 6 instead of 8 or 10 bells and this has taken place sometimes.
+On 6 bells the maximum number of changes possible (the extent) is 720 so the 720 must be rung 7 times to give 5040 changes.

 The rules for a Peal include; no change must be repeated, each ringer must ring the same bell continuously all the way through, no help to be given to the ringers by anyone not ringing, no use of memory aids is permitted, it will start and end in rounds and not have stopped at any point.